UncleCShark/Cmaketopia/Docs/CommandLine.md

 Type **cmake \-\-version** and press Enter.
 ![Cmake](../assets/cmake.png)
 Type **cmake \-\-help** don't forget about **enter**, now  **cmake \-\-help-command-list** and **cmake \-\-help-manual-list**.
 I feel we got the hang of the first tool.
 Now Ninja.
 Type **ninja \-\-version** and press Enter.
-Look at Ninja documentation, try another command.
+See Ninja documentation for more details and try another command.
 All is under our control.
 We are not rabbits :rabbit::rabbit2: now.
 ![Ninja](../assets/ninja.png)
 Although in our daily work we use IDE now you know what is going on under the hood.